cqframework/CQL-Formatting-and-Usage-Wiki/Source/CheatSheet/cheatsheet.md

 ### [**Full Query Syntax**](https://cql.hl7.org/02-authorsguide.html#full-query)

-The clauses described in the clauses section later must appear in the correct order in order to specify a valid CQL query.
+The clauses, described in the clauses section later, must appear in the correct order in order to specify a valid CQL query.
 The general order of clauses is:

 ```bnf
 <primary-source> <alias>